ebiwd/EBI-Framework/README.md

 # EBI-Framework

-- [View the demo and documentation] (http://ebiwd.github.io/EBI-Framework/)
-- [Get the latest release] (https://github.com/ebiwd/EBI-Framework/releases/latest)

-## About
 This, the EBI Visual Framework, is the successor to the current EBI Compliance Theme and is targeted for an autumn 2016 release.

-The project is an enhancement atop the Compliance Theme, updating the visual styles to EBI print colours and text, modern web design best practices -- such as responsive design, and to move to a versioned framework for improved maintenance cycles.

-As of 7 June the project is in beta and we are focussing on outreach to minimise any unknown use cases before we begin focussing on bugs and optimisation.

-The first release will be v1.1 -- the current EBI Compliance Theme is the v1.0.

-## Quick start
+Homed here are the various assets that make the EBI Visual Framewok (CSS, JS, and a few images and build scripts).

+## Do I need to download this?

+No. The vast majority of users should link to the EBI hosted files.
+You'll load three CSS files, seven JS files, and use a wrapper HTML.
+Have a look at the source of [the simple boilerplate page] (https://ebiwd.github.io/EBI-Pattern-library/sample-site/boilerplate/blank.html).

+### Tell me more on using this...

+- Quick start: see the [HTML demos in the EBI Pattern Library /sample-site directory] (https://github.com/ebiwd/EBI-Pattern-library/tree/gh-pages/sample-site/boilerplate).
+- Guidance and help: check out the [issue queue](https://github.com/ebiwd/EBI-Framework/issues) or contact [Ken Hawkins] (https://www.ebi.ac.uk/about/people/ken-hawkins) on the Web Development team.
-For a quick start, run with the HTML templates in the /sample-site directory (these are a work in progress), and [try out the in-browser migration JS] (https://github.com/ebiwd/EBI-Framework/blob/gh-pages/sample-site/migrations/testMigration.js)
+- Test for compatibility: if you're migrating an exsisting site [try out the in-browser migration JS] (https://github.com/ebiwd/EBI-Framework/blob/gh-pages/sample-site/migrations/testMigration.js)
+- Import legacy style and grids: if you're not able to immediately move away from the exsisting omega grid, or some of the old popular or intro boxes [try loading the legacy CSS] (https://www.ebi.ac.uk/web_guidelines/EBI-Framework/v1.1/css/compliance-legacy-compatibility.css)
+- Bonus: once you're up and running, [check out the pattern library] (https://ebiwd.github.io/EBI-Pattern-library/) for guidance on making your site look proper and good.

 ## About the framework

+The project is an evolution of the 2013 EBI Compliance Theme, updating visual styles to better match EMBL-EBI print colours and text, modern web design best practices -- such as responsive design, and to move to a versioned framework for improved maintenance cycles.

+The first release is v1.1 -- the current EBI Compliance Theme is the v1.0.
+Version 1.2 will follow six months after this is released.

-In all, an evolutionary step of the current EMBL-EBI web compliance kit, this project aims to continue the efforts of the existing guidance by providing:
+This project continues efforts of the existing guidance by providing:

 - Modularisation of framework components that will:
   - Require fewer roll-your-own solutions